All Episodes

 I used to go to this inventor's convention thing every year.

-I don't know, I was always fascinated by the things that people would create, and and some things were silly, but really genius, and some things were really important.
+I was always fascinated by the things that people would create.

-And there was a theory, this guy was selling a book.
+This guy was selling a book.

-I bought the book, and he had a theory, and uh I know he's since passed away.
+And I know he's since passed away.

-His name was I think Joan Newman, if I remember correctly, it's a long time ago.
+His name was, I think, Joan Newman, if I remember correctly.

-That if we could do that, there would be an endless source of energy that would be free for everybody in the world.
+And that if we could find the means by which to tap into that gravitational pull energy, and this is very, I'm speaking as a layman here, not as a scientist, that if we could do that, there would be an endless source of energy that would be free for everybody in the world.

 Now, that would be transformative for the world in terms of building up wealth all around the world in a good way.

-Then, of course, you you have to think about the hostile actors that always exist in history and how people might use such an invention for evil.
+Then, of course, you have to think about the hostile actors that always exist in history and how people might use such an invention for evil.

 That would probably be a challenge as well.